What to do in Montrose Houston

 Activities: Fun Things To Do

 If you’re looking for outdoor activities, take them to one of the many nearby parks like Baldwin Park or West Gray Park.
 These parks offer plenty of open green space perfect for running around and playing games.
-If they’re feeling more adventurous, head over to Buffalo Bayou Park where you can explore the trails and kayak through the waterway areas.
+If they’re feeling more adventurous, head to Buffalo Bayou Park, where you can explore the trails and kayak through the waterway areas.

 Shopping: Unique Stores